jankampherbeek/EnigmaSuite/Enigma/docs/md/Developers-Manual/Developers-Manual.md

 #### Unit testing
 I use NUnit for unit testing.
 I believe testing is very important though I am not religious about Test Driven Development.
-Enigma does not yet support integration tests but I want to add that in a future release.
+There are initial attempts to add integration tests.

 #### Interfacing